 You might be wondering by now, what the heck do I pin?!
 No worries, I got all of you DS gals covered.
 Think about your company and all of the gorgeous graphics they provide for your marketing purposes.
 Getting the hint?
 Put those graphics to use and get them on Pinterest!
 Upload them individually to your Pinterest account and make sure to edit the pin to include the website you would like that pin to go to.
 Now you have another way to direct customers to your website!

-If you are Pinterest overachiever like I am, go one step further and create your very own Pinterest pins!
+If you are a Pinterest overachiever like I am, go one step further and create your very own Pinterest pins!
 Pinterest is such a visual platform.
 Think of it like Google, but with pictures.
 The more visually interesting your pin, the higher the chance it will be repinned, the higher the probability of followers clicking through to your direct sales website!
 Vertical pins have proven to fair better on Pinterest.
 Not quite sure how to make your own pins?
-Check out my article about Making Graphics Using Canva.
-The easiest way to create your own awesome, pinnable pins!
+Read how to make your own Pinterest pins.
+It’s so easy!

 Now that you’ve got an idea of where to find the image to pin, or make your own original pin, you’ll need to enter a description.
 Create a description that is enticing, has keywords, and gives the pinner something to do.
 Such as, “pin it now to save for later” or “click to view the latest collection”.